Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 a professional headshot Barbara Blevens

-I joined the Inclusion Council because I feel having a diverse and inclusive workforce is critical to the success of our organization.
+I joined the Inclusion Council because I feel that having an inclusive workforce is critical to the success of our organization.
 As the Head of Talent Acquisition, I always want to make sure we are doing a broad outreach to attract talent to our organization.
 I look to members of the Inclusion Council to further my awareness and knowledge to continue to bring the best talent to LexisNexis Risk Solutions.

 -Barbara Blevens